allamand/aws-cdk-eks-multi-region-workshop/content/10-intro/500-two-region.en.md

 ![](/images/20-deploy-clusters/intro2.svg)

-In this second lab, you would provision exact same cluster that you provisioned in previou lab into different region.
-After you provision it, you will navigate how to manage different settings for each region.
-This will let you have a picture how to manage the whole infrastructure and containers in different regions with CDK.
+In this second lab, you will provision the exact same cluster that you provisioned previously but on a different region.
+Then you will navigate on how to manage different settings for each region.
+This will give you a picture on managing the whole infrastructure and containers in different regions using CDK.